-1. Meets the general requirements set forth in rule 282-13.5(272), and

-2. Shows evidence of successful completion of a state-approved mentoring and induction program by meeting the Iowa teaching standards as determined by a comprehensive evaluation and two years' successful teaching experience within the applicant's approved endorsement area(s).
-In lieu of completion of an Iowa state-approved mentoring and induction program, the applicant must provide evidence of three years' successful teaching experience within the applicant's approved endorsement area(s) at any of the following:

-- An accredited nonpublic school in this state. - A preschool program approved by the United States Department of Health and Human Services.

-• Preschool programs at school districts approved to participate in the preschool program under Iowa Code chapter 256C.

-• Shared visions programs receiving grants from the child development coordinating council under Iowa Code section 256A.3.

-• Preschool programs receiving moneys from the school ready children grants account of the early childhood Iowa fund created in Iowa Code section 256I.11.

-• An out-of-state PK-12 educational setting.

-[ARC 2016C, IAB 6/10/15, effective 7/15/15; ARC 2792C, IAB 11/9/16, effective 12/14/16]
+- 1. Meets the general requirements set forth in rule 282-13.5(272), and - 2.
+Shows evidence of successful completion of a state-approved mentoring and induction program or mentoring through a state-approved career, leadership, and compensation framework by meeting the Iowa teaching standards as determined by a comprehensive evaluation and two years' successful teaching experience within the applicant's approved endorsement area(s).
+In lieu of completion of an Iowa state-approved mentoring program, the applicant must provide evidence of three years' successful teaching experience within the applicant's approved endorsement area(s) at any of the following: - An accredited nonpublic school in this state. - A preschool program approved by the United States Department of Health and Human Services. - Preschool programs at school districts approved to participate in the preschool program under Iowa Code chapter 256C. - Shared visions programs receiving grants from the child development coordinating council under Iowa Code section 256A.3. - Preschool programs receiving moneys from the school ready children grants account of the early childhood Iowa fund created in Iowa Code section 256I.11. - An out-of-state PK-12 educational setting.
+[ARC 2016C, IAB 6/10/15, effective 7/15/15; ARC 2792C, IAB 11/9/16, effective 12/14/16; ARC 3634C, IAB 2/14/18, effective 3/21/18]